Resolving duplicate bindings

 Let's define three modules that provide Integer

-s using methods marked with @ProvidesIntoSet` annotations:
+s using methods marked with @ProvidesIntoSet` annotation:

-public static final class MyModule1 extends AbstractModule { @ProvidesIntoSet Integer integer() { return 1; }}
+public static final class MyModule1 extends AbstractModule {

-public static final class MyModule2 extends AbstractModule { @ProvidesIntoSet Integer integer() { return 2; }}
+public static final class MyModule2 extends AbstractModule {

-public static final class MyModule3 extends AbstractModule { @ProvidesIntoSet Integer integer() { return 3; }}
+public static final class MyModule3 extends AbstractModule {

 Finally, let's create an Injector